iCoder-Lab/CRM-Food/README.md

 # Get requests

-Orders:       /getNewOrders
+ * /getNewOrders

-Orders:       /getInProgressOrders
+ * /getInProgressOrders

-Orders:       /getDoneOrders
+ * /getDoneOrders

 # Post requests
 There are three roles: admin, waiter and cooker